 Automakers in Mexico are manufacturing at a fast pace - at the rate they are building, they beat competitor country outputs for the first time in a decade.
 If they want to stay at the top, manufacturers will have to continue to produce more tier 2 products, which creates a niche for foreign companies that want to expand.

-Although initially, according to Auto News, companies from Japan and Germany wanted parts from their native countries, they have begun to recognize that the products made in Mexico for a fraction of the cost are of equally high quality as anything made elsewhere.
+Although initially, according to Auto News, companies from Japan and Germany wanted parts from their native countries, they have begun to recognize that the products made in Mexico for a fraction of the cost are of equal, if not higher quality than anything made elsewhere.

-Another industry where foreign business will be coming in droves is the energy sector.
+Another industry in Mexico where foreign business will be coming in droves is the energy sector.
 Exxon Mobil and BP are both excited to start drilling in Mexico, according to Bloomberg.

 "The potential is great," Tony Payan, director of the Mexico Center at Rice University's Baker Institute for Public Policy in Houston, said in an interview with Bloomberg.
 "If they play it right, Mexico could become a major oil producer and Mexico, the U.S. and Canada could come very close to energy independence."

 Companies that build products for the oil sector, such as drill bits or other equipment, could find themselves making a lot of money from the oil sector.
 Even companies that don't drill or have anything to do with energy will benefit from cheaper gas and electricity as Mexico's production expands.
 As Mexico continues to foster industry growth on a global scale, manufacturers will continue to use local suppliers.